How to Bounce Your Flash for Soft Lighting in Portrait and Event Photos

 Distance

 The first is where they’re at in relation to my subject.
 I want to have a feel for how far away all the surfaces are, so I can figure out how much power I’m going to need to bounce off of them and back to my subject.
-If the ceilings are really high, I know it’s going to take a lot of power to reach all the way up there and then back to my subject.
+If the ceilings are really high, I know it’s going to take a lot of power to reach all the way up there and then back down to my subject.
 The same goes for walls.
 So keeping that in mind, I want to use surfaces that are closer to the subject rather than further away, so I can save some of my power.

 Colour

 The next thing that I look at is the colour of the surfaces that I’m going to be bouncing off of.
 The reason being that your bounced light will take on the colour of whatever surface you bounce it off.
-So, if you bounce your light off of a ceiling, you’re going to get green light that when it hits your subject, making your subject look green.
+So, if you bounce your light off of a green ceiling, you’re going to get green light that when it hits your subject, making your subject look green.
 Nobody wants that.

 Bouncing off of a Green Ceiling

 So, you’ll need to make sure that the surfaces that you’re bouncing off of are white or close to white, in neutral colours.
-You can sometimes get away with bouncing off a surface that are a little bit coloured by adjusting the white in your camera or adding a gel to your flash, but this will only go so far.
+You can sometimes get away with bouncing off a surface that are a little bit coloured by adjusting the white in your camera or adding a gel to your flash, but this will only so far.

-I also look at how dark the surfaces are.
+I also look at how the surfaces are.
 Dark walls and ceilings are not going to reflect very much light, and so a dark surface is going to require a bunch of power to properly expose the subject.
-Luckily, most walls and ceilings are pretty close to white, which is actually the colour to bounce off of.
+Luckily, most walls and ceilings are pretty close to white, which is actually the best colour to bounce off of.

 Another thing to consider is when bouncing off the ceiling, it’s important to give yourself enough room between you and your subject, especially if you’re shooting people.
 If you’re close to your subject, the light is going to go straight up and then come straight down, and it’s going to give your subject dark shadowed eyes.